Engee documentation

 Description

-The block Controlled Reservoir (IL) represents an infinite reservoir of isothermal liquid.
-Use this block to set the boundary condition in an isothermal liquid network.
-The fluid in the reservoir can be at a constant pressure, either atmospheric pressure or the Reservoir pressure parameters, and the reservoir pressure can be set using an input signal.
+Block Controlled Reservoir (IL) It is an endless reservoir of isothermal liquid.
+Use this block to set the boundary condition in the isothermal liquid network.
+The liquid in the tank can be under constant pressure – either atmospheric or a preset parameter Reservoir pressure, and also the pressure in the tank can be set using the input signal.

-If the Controlled pressure parameter is checked, the reservoir pressure is controlled by the input scalar signal of port P.
+If the Controlled pressure option is checked, the pressure in the tank is controlled by the input scalar signal of the P port.

-If Controlled pressure is unchecked, the pressure is constant and is set using the Reservoir pressure specification and Reservoir pressure parameters respectively.
+If the checkbox for the Controlled pressure parameter is not set, the pressure is constant and is set using the Reservoir pressure specification and Reservoir pressure parameters, respectively.

-The unit icon changes depending on the values of the Controlled pressure and Reservoir pressure specification parameters.
+The block icon changes depending on the values of the Controlled pressure and Reservoir pressure specification parameters.

 Assumptions and limitations

-• The volume of liquid inside the reservoir is assumed to be infinite, so the inlet flow is assumed to be quasi-stationary.
+• The volume of liquid inside the tank is assumed to be infinite, so the Input flow is assumed to be quasi-stationary.

-• There is no resistance between port A and the tank interior.
+• There is no resistance between port A and the interior of the tank.

 Ports

-The isothermal liquid port corresponds to the tank inlet.
+The isothermal liquid port corresponds to the Input of the tank.

 P — pressure control signal, Pa